Tickets for the Van Gogh Museum in Amsterdam must be bought online in advance — tickets are no longer sold at the museum itself.

 Buying Tickets for the Van Gogh Museum

-The cheapest online tickets are from the museum shop while many other resellers such as Tiqets and Get Your Guide also sell tickets, which may be a good deal if combined with further sights.
+The cheapest online tickets are from the museum shop or from Get Your Guide.
+Resellers often offer small discounts on combination tickets with further sights such as the Rijksmuseum or the MOCO.
 Get Your Guide usually has the best and easiest cancellation and refund options.
-Guided tours are also available — currently, all tours are very small groups.
+Guided tours are also available.

 Opening Hours of the Van Gogh Museum Amsterdam

-The regular opening hours are unlikely to resume before mid-2021.
-The Van Gogh Museum in Amsterdam is open daily at a minimum from 9 am to 5 pm (9 pm on Fridays).
+The Van Gogh Museum in Amsterdam is open daily at a minimum from 9 am to 5 pm.
 During the high season (usually Easter to early November), the Van Gogh Museum closes at 6 pm (10 pm on Friday).
-During the summer holidays from mid-July to early September, the Van Gogh Museum is open from 9 am to 7 pm, closing at 9 pm on Saturday and 10 pm on Friday.

-The best times to visit the Van Gogh Museum is right at opening (try to finish a visit before 11 am) and late afternoon (enter after 15:00).
+The best times to visit the Van Gogh Museum are right at opening (try to finish a visit before 11 am) and late afternoon (enter after 15:00).
 The museum is very busy from around 11:00 to 15:00, especially on weekends and during vacations.
+Friday evenings are often lively with musical programs.

-The Van Gogh Museum is at the heart of Amsterdam’s Museum District – the Stedelijk Museum (modern art) and Rijksmuseum are in the immediate vicinity, as are Vondel Park, the Zuiderbad swimming pool, and the Heineken Experience.
+The Van Gogh Museum is at the heart of Amsterdam’s Museum District.
+The Stedelijk Museum (modern art), MOCO with Banksy Exhibition, and Rijksmuseum are in the immediate vicinity.
+Other nearby sights are Vondel Park, the Zuiderbad swimming pool, and the ever-popular Heineken Experience.

-The second-largest Vincent van Gogh collection is in the Kröller-Müller Museum in Otterlo – around an hour to the east of Amsterdam.
+The second-largest Vincent van Gogh collection in the world is in the Kröller-MĂĽller Museum in Otterlo.
+It is around an hour to the east of Amsterdam — day-trip tours are available in the high season.